yendrrek/assessment/README.md

 ### TESTING THE SYSTEM

 Click 'Generate event file' button to randomly create a file on your server with event entries.
-All the parts of each event mentioned in 'Requriment' above are randomly generated.
+All the parts of each event mentioned in 'Requirement' above are randomly generated.

+## FUTURE IMPROVEMENTS

+[ ] Responsiveness of the site.
+It was tested only on a 15" laptop with Chrome.
+Surely breaks on other devices and browsers.

+When generating random entries in the 'event-file.txt',
+[ ] make 'INSERT' event not containing any fields updated but only 'null'.

+[ ] make 'UPDATE' event not containing any 'null' but only fields updated.

+[ ] Use Ajax for showing search results for smoother user experience.